MaterializeInc/materialize/doc/user/content/self-managed/installation/install-on-gcp.md

 ### Google cloud project

-If you do not have a GCP project for your Materialize environment, create one.
+If you do not have a GCP project to use for this tutorial, create one.

 ### gcloud CLI